akka/akka-http/docs/src/main/paradox/server-side/server-https-support.md

 `ConnectionContext` factory.
 The function passed to `httpsServer` will be invoked on each connection so can return differently configured `SSLEngine`s over time.

-The function for creating the `SSLEngine` can be manually implemented, but for convenience a few utilities are provided in the @apidoc[SSLContextUtils$] class.
+The function for creating the `SSLEngine` can be manually implemented, but for convenience a few utilities are provided in the @apidoc[SSLContextFactory$] class.
 Here is an example using those utilities providing a cached `SSLEngine` that is periodically reloaded to pick up updated certificates:

 Scala